 Local programming organized by the Stanley Center includes strong partnerships with Muscatine Community School District teachers and educational opportunities for young people.
 These efforts are rooted in the belief that good global citizenship begins at home.

 Iowans are living in a time when the public health and economic shocks of COVID-19 are further fracturing our already polarized society.
-As part of the Stanley Center’s work to promote empathy and global citizenship in our local community, we are co-organizing a virtual discussion with Imbolo Mbue, award-winning author of the New York Times Bestseller, Behold the Dreamers.
-Join us on Friday, November 13, 2020, at 6 PM!
+As part of the Stanley Center’s work to promote empathy and global citizenship in our local community, we co-organized a virtual discussion with Imbolo Mbue, award-winning author of the New York Times Bestseller, Behold the Dreamers.
+Watch the virtual discussion that took place on Friday, November 13, 2020.

 The opportunity to learn abroad can expand the horizons of any traveler, no matter his or her vocation.
 But when teachers have the opportunity, the experience has ripple effects throughout a community.
 It enhances their ability to support students from diverse backgrounds, adds new perspective to their classrooms, and helps them become stronger educators.
 Each summer, the Stanley Center invites local teachers to apply for a summer study tour outside of the United States.
 The awards are named after Catherine Miller, a longtime Muscatine educator who was an avid traveler and always sought to expand her students’ understanding of the world.
 Winners are announced in mid-January.